charliejharrison/AISS-2024_data-handling-python-pandas/_episodes/03-dealing-with-messy-data.md

 1  White
 ```

+> ## DataFrame.head() is a function
+>
+> `head()` is a function, not a property.
+We write it with brackets, that can contain parameters, allowing us to control its behaviour.
+{: .callout}

+## Get human-readable information with DataFrame.info()

-Let's get some information about the data set.
+Let's get some more detailed, human-readable information about the data set.

 ```python
 survey_data.info()